gabemorris12/mechanism/readme.md

 naive/uniform motion (how the cam shouldn't be designed), harmonic motion, and cycloidal motion.
 It is possible that this gets updated in the future with better options such as modified sinusoidal motion.

-For gears, this package is capable of providing the coordinates of the spur gear tooth profile given a set of properties.
+For gears, this package is capable of providing the coordinates of a spur gear tooth profile given a set of properties.
 The analysis is based on the diametral pitch, number of teeth, and pitch diameter if desired over the number of teeth.
 An argument for AGMA standards may be set to `True` if desired.